wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 [angus-homepage]: https://angusat.kinson.it/
 [angus-lca2022]: https://kinson.it/talks/lca2022

-## Supporting MMTk, step by step
+## Supporting MMTk for any other VM, step by step

-Adding MMTk support for a given VM takes several steps.
+Usually, adding MMTk support for a given VM takes several steps.

 1. Support NoGC.
 2. Support MarkSweep.